jazzband/django-simple-history/docs/admin.rst

         Permission.objects.get(codename="view_historicalpoll"),
     )

-The user below has view permission to the ``Poll`` history model but will need to access the instance with a direct url since the ``Poll`` model will not be listed in the admin application index page nor the ``Poll`` changelist.
+The user below has view permission to the ``Poll`` history model, but will need to access the page with a direct URL, since the ``Poll`` model will not be listed on the admin application index page, nor the ``Poll`` changelist.

 .. code-block:: python